-Every business owner wants to know the secrets for growing business.
-This article will lead you through the stages every growing business goes through.
+Every business owner wants the secrets for a growing business.
+This article will lead you through the stages every business goes through.
 We’ll talk about the big steps and outside factors that are critical for your success and give you some tools and strategies that will help support the goals of your growing business.

 Ready to start?
 Let’s begin.